© Missing - We are looking for Denise

 Chronicle of the disappearance

-On the morning of September 1, 2004, at 8:30 a.m., I got ready to leave the house, as at that time I was attending a computer course that I had started in March 2004.
-This course included a vacation break for the entire month of August, to resume on September 1.
-That explains the reason for my going out.......
+On the morning of September 1, 2004, at 8:30 am, I got ready to leave the house, as at that time I was attending a computer course that I had started in March 2004.
+This course had a vacation break for the entire month of August, then resumed on September 1.
+That explains the reason for my leaving.......
 Read >> The Morning of September 1, 2004 (pdf)

 PREMISE

 Mr. Pietro Pulizzi, the biological father of Denise Pipitone, was married to Mrs. Anna Corona, with whom he had two daughters, Jessica and Alice Pulizzi.
-The marriage ended even before he began a romantic relationship with Mrs. Pietra Maggio, from which Denise was born, a much-wanted child.
+The marriage ended even before he began a relationship with Mrs. Pietra Maggio, from which Denise was born, a much-wanted child.

 Little Denise Pipitone was born on October 26, 2000, in Mazara Del Vallo (TP), Sicily.

-Just enough time to serve the pasta for lunch and Denise Pipitone had disappeared from the sidewalk in front of the house door (AND NOT PLAYING OUTSIDE ON THE SIDEWALK).
+Just enough time to serve the pasta for lunch and Denise Pipitone had disappeared from the sidewalk in front of the house door (AND NOT THAT SHE WAS PLAYING OUTSIDE ON THE SIDEWALK).
 That morning, in fact, Denise was with her grandmother while playing inside the garage-kitchen (CLARIFICATION: THERE IS A DOOR IN THE GARAGE-KITCHEN).
 The disappearance occurred around noon on September 1, 2004, in Mazara del Vallo (Trapani) in via Domenico La Bruna, corner of via Castagnola, which quickly leads to the highway.
-Denise turned the corner of the street to chase after a little cousin, where an aunt of the child lives who reported seeing her for the last time around 11:45 peeking out and then heading back home, where she never returned.
+Denise turned the corner of the street to chase after a cousin, where an aunt of the child lives who reported seeing her for the last time around 11:45 peeking out and then heading back home, where she never returned.
 It all happened in a few minutes.

 The Story of Denise, "The Kidnapped Girl"